ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

-There is one last thing to finish our preparations with the database and to get into GraphQL.
+There is one last thing to finish up our preparations with the database and to get into GraphQL.

 We somehow need to create our database.
 Since we are in this post only exploring how we can query data with entity framework and GraphQL we will also need to seed some data.

 Add the following method to the `Startup.cs`: